-In this situation, many entrepreneurs look for alternatives of mainland UAE in order to get complete profits of their businesses and reduce the restrictions that are applied in the mainland.
-The government of UAE is fully committed to provide such business opportunities.
+In this situation, many entrepreneurs look for alternatives to mainland UAE in order to get complete profits of their businesses and minimize the restrictions that are applied in the mainland.
+The government of UAE is fully committed to providing such business opportunities.
 For this purpose, there are free zones and offshore jurisdictions that provide several incentives to businesses that are otherwise not available in the mainland UAE.

-Both these areas are quite similar in few of their specs.
-Both free zones and offshore companies can be fully (100%) owned by a foreign entrepreneur, while both these jurisdictions provide facility of 100% repatriation of profits.
-Tax exemptions on both these areas are also quite similar (until recently).
+Both these areas are quite similar in a few of their aspects.
+Both free zones and offshore companies can be fully (100%) owned by a foreign entrepreneur, while both these jurisdictions provide a facility of 100% repatriation of profits.
+Tax exemptions in both these areas are also quite similar (until recently).

 Following are important differences that distinguish between free zones and offshores present in UAE:

 - The most important distinguishing factor between the two entities is the privacy and secrecy of offshore companies.
-The names and identities of owners, directors and shareholders of offshore companies are not made public while no such facility is available in any of the free zones.
+The names and identities of owners, directors, and shareholders of offshore companies are not made public while no such facility is available in any of the free zones.

 - Most of the free zones are located near seaports or airports and their purpose is to provide facilities for companies to do businesses related to trade and export.
-Such companies can manufacture products in UAE but have restrictions with having businesses in the local market of UAE.
+Such companies can manufacture products in UAE but have restrictions on having businesses in the local market of UAE.
 On the other hand, offshore companies are not allowed to do any kind of business activity in UAE.
 They can only use offshore jurisdiction in UAE as their business address.

-- Office space is must for companies in any of the free zones.
+- Office space is a must for companies in any of the free zones.
 But it is not mandatory for offshore companies to rent any office in the country.

 - Shareholders and employees of a free zone company can easily get UAE residence visas and employment visas.
 On the other hand, offshore companies are not eligible to apply for any employment visas.